learnbyexample/100_page_python_intro/100_page_python_intro.md

 print('*************')
 ```

-If you are familiar with using command line on a Unix-like system, run the script as shown below.
+If you are familiar with using command line on a Unix-like system, run the script as shown below (use `py hello.py` if you are using Windows CMD).
 Other options to execute a Python program will be discussed in the next section.

 ```bash
 $ python3.9 hello.py